Why You Need To Drink Water For Healthy Teeth

 Drinking water

-It is time to consider reducing or dropping your favourite sodas and hot drinks altogether for water.
+It is time to consider reducing or dropping your favorite sodas and hot drinks altogether for water.
 As part of a strong oral routine, whilst you may already carry out a strong oral routine comprising of regular brushing and flossing, you may be missing something just as important, and that’s drinking water for healthy teeth.

 Water is the healthiest liquid option available.
 The human body comprises approximately 70% water.
 Therefore, your body needs to remain hydrated at all times through regular consumption of water.
-Staying hydrated help keep your saliva levels high, allows your system to distribute healthy nutrients, removes waste and also keeps your skin glowing.
+Staying hydrated helps keep your saliva levels high, allows your system to distribute healthy nutrients, removes waste and also keeps your skin glowing.

-Person drinking water
+person drinking water

 So, why is water for healthy teeth so important?
 Here are four reasons.